 improved access to ICT in education over the past 10 years enhanced user’s capacities for individual development, for active participation in society and also supported the development of a skilled work for a global economy, giving also new opportunities for social mobility.

 there is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
-This includes ensuring accessible ICTs are available and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.
+This includes ensuring accessible ICTs are available, accessible and affordable for persons with disabilities and that youth, women and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.

 the crucial role of ICTs in promoting youth and women’s employment and entrepreneurship.